If you’re interested in volunteering, please read through the below description (updated April 2017).

 The camp & accommodation

 Our camp is remote, about 70km southeast of the nearest village, Uvinza, and about 130km northwest of the nearest town, Mpanda.
 The Issa camp was established in 2008 in the miombo woodlands that dominate the landscape, and is situated at ~1550m altitude next to a stream (see below), which serves as the main water source for drinking and bathing.
 Life at camp is very basic.
-Volunteers can expect to sleep in a canvas tent beneath a grass structure (see picture at right), on a thin mattress, use a bucket of water (or go into the river) for bathing, a long-drop (hole in the ground toilet), and eat a very basic diet dominated by a staple (rice, ugali (a maize flour porridge-like bread, bread) and beans.
+Volunteers can expect to sleep in a canvas tent beneath a grass structure (see picture at right), on a thin mattress, use a bucket of water (or go into the river, see below) for bathing, a long-drop (hole in the ground toilet), and eat a very basic diet dominated by a staple (rice, ugali (a maize flour porridge-like bread, bread) and beans.
 There is a modest solar power system available for charging small electronic devices, batteries, mobile phones, and laptops, and mobile phone signals from Airtel, Vodacom and Halotel.
 These signals are 3/4G and so can be used for internet access.
 There is also satellite internet, but as with power, access and capacity are limited and depend on users, consumption rates, and time of year.
 Best to do not assume these will be plentiful – be ready to be offline!